Victor Harbor Road: Route

-Victor Harbor Road commences at the intersection with Main South Road at Old Noarlunga and heads south through the McLaren Vale region, bypassing the towns of McLaren Vale and Willunga, and passes through Mount Compass, until it reaches Hindmarsh Valley, on the northern fringes of Victor Harbor, where it changes name to Adelaide Road, and continues south to meet with Port Elliot Road at Hayborough.
+Victor Harbor Road begins at the intersection with Main South Road at Old Noarlunga.
+It heads south through the McLaren Vale region, bypassing the towns of McLaren Vale and Willunga.
+It passes through Mount Compass, until it reaches Hindmarsh Valley, on the northern fringes of Victor Harbor.

+There, it changes name to Adelaide Road, and continues south to meet with Port Elliot Road at Hayborough.
 It continues southwest as Hindmarsh Road, changing name to Torrens Street in central Victor Harbor, before ending at the intersection with Victoria Street in the city centre.

 History

-From Old Noarlunga the road originally ran southeast to McLaren Vale then straight south to Willunga, before climbing the Willunga Escarpment with a steep, winding narrow section called 'Willunga Hill'.
-In the 1970s a diversion was constructed, bypassing McLaren Vale and Willunga to the west through the McLaren Vale vineyards, and including a new 4-lane section climbing the Willunga Escarpment of the Mount Lofty Ranges.
-The steep winding ascent of the old road (now known as 'Old Willunga Hill' to differentiate it from the newer road) is regularly featured as part of cycling events such as the Tour Down Under due to its challenging climb.
+From Old Noarlunga the road originally ran southeast to McLaren Vale, then straight south to Willunga, before climbing the Willunga Escarpment with a steep, winding narrow section called 'Willunga Hill'.
+In the 1970s, a diversion was constructed, bypassing McLaren Vale and Willunga to the west through the McLaren Vale vineyards.
+It included a new 4-lane section climbing the Willunga Escarpment of the Mount Lofty Ranges.

+The steep winding ascent of the old road, now known as 'Old Willunga Hill' to differentiate it from the newer road, is regularly featured as part of cycling events such as the Tour Down Under due to its challenging climb.
 After ascending the new 'Willunga Hill', the road levels and rejoins its old route, gently descending to the town of Mount Compass.

 Safety and upgrades

 Traffic on the road has increased in recent years due to the rapidly increasing population of the coastal towns between Victor Harbor and Hindmarsh Island, and an expanding local tourism industry.
-Because of this the road has had high numbers of fatalities; 14 people lost their lives and 163 people were injured during 2000-2004.
-Due to its local notoriety the road has had significant works since early 2004 with resurfacing, overtaking lanes, increased police attention and the reduction of speed limits.
+Because of this, the road has had high numbers of fatalities.
+14 people lost their lives and 163 people were injured during 2000-2004.
+Due to its local notoriety, the road has had significant works since early 2004, with resurfacing, overtaking lanes, increased police attention and the reduction of speed limits.